prafullchvn/prafullchvn.github.io/content/posts/testing-java-code-using-junit.md

 - `-jar "lib/junit-platform-console-standalone-1.9.0.jar"` is used to tell which junit package to execute.
 - `-cp "out/test:out/src"` is used to tell where can it find test class files and src class files.
 - `-p "com.tw.step.date"` is used to tell package to it should look for.

+### Executing two packages simultaneously

+In case where if

 ## Points to Rembember